Mourners pay homage to slain Kenyan running star Tirop - RFI

 Among the mourners gathered in Mosoriot, Tirop's childhood village about 30 kilometres (18 miles) south of Eldoret, were two-time Kenyan Olympic champion David Rudisha and fellow gold medallists Joshua Cheptegei and Peruth Chemutai of Uganda.

-Many in the congregation wore the signature red shirts of Athletics Kenya, which described Tirop as a "jewel" and one of the fastest-rising stars on the international running circuit.
+Many in the congregation wore the signature red and black jerseys of Athletics Kenya, which described Tirop as a "jewel" and one of the fastest-rising stars on the international running circuit.

+"We have lost not only a capable person, but also a true champion, a generous heart, and a star not only in our country but also internationally," said athlete representative Milcah Chemos.

 Her death sparked outpourings of grief and condolences from Kenyan President Uhuru Kenyatta, but also anger at a life taken so young.